 Note: For any wildlife attractant bylaw infractions, please contact the Bylaw Office at 604.815.5067.
 For wildlife sightings and encounters, please call the Conservation Officer Service 24 hour hotline at: 1-877-952-7277.

 The key to staying safe on the trails is to avoid surprise encounters:

-- Riding or running fast and quietly puts you at risk for surprise encounters.
+- Riding or running quickly and quietly puts you at a higher risk for surprise encounters.
 Slow down going around blind corners and make noise.

-- Look for signs of recent bear activity i.e. claw marks on trees, fresh scat, ripped apart logs or overturned boulders.
+- Look for signs of recent bear activity i.e. claw marks on trees, fresh scat, day beds, ripped apart logs or overturned boulders.

 - Hike in groups.